ggranum/revector/DEVELOPER.md

 1) Pull from origin/master
 1) Run 'gulp versionBump --bump=prerelease --alpha'
     * There's also a --beta flag, and --bump can take any of the semver values that npm version accepts (note, however, this is NOT using 'npm version' to do the update.)
-1) Verify the version number has been updated and that there are no uncommitted changes.
-Version numbers should be consistent across modules prior to release, except for those components still in alpha/beta.
+1) Verify the version number has been updated and that there are no other uncommitted changes.
+Version numbers should be consistent across modules prior to release.
+Pending further discussion (and build tooling), this includes even 'new' components that are in an alpha state.
+1) Commit the updated version numbers.
 1) Run 'generate-changelog.sh patch'
-    * This should only modify and 'git add' the changelog file.
-You'll need to execute the steps that are printed ot the console.
+    2) This should only modify and 'git add' the changelog file.
+    2) Execute the additional steps that are printed out to the console.
 1) Verify change log generated and that there are no uncommitted changes.
 1) Run NPM publish steps, below.